aptos-foundation/AIPs/TEMPLATE.md

 ...

+## Testing (Optional)

+ > - What is the testing plan? (other than load testing, all tests should be part of the implementation details and won’t need to be called out)
+ > - When can we expect the results?
+ > - What are the test results and are they what we expected?
+If not, explain the gap.

+...

 ## Risks and Drawbacks

- > Express here the potential negative ramifications of taking on this proposal.
+ > - Express here the potential negative ramifications of taking on this proposal.
 What are the hazards?
+ > - Any backwards compatibility issues we should be aware of?
+ > - If there are issues, how can we mitigate or resolve them?

 ...